claimvantage/sfdx-jenkins-shared-library/README.md

 * _daysToKeepPerBranch_

-  Optional (defaulted to 7 days).
-Defines how long the builds are kepts in Jenkins.
+  Optional (defaults to 7 days).
+Defines how long builds are kept in Jenkins.
-  This example keeps the master for 7 days
+  This example keeps the master branch for 7 days.
   ```
   daysToKeepPerBranch: ['master': 7]
   ```